kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(1\) The maximum pressure differential that might be developed at the maximum altitude for which certification with that float is requested; and

-\(2\) The vertical loads prescribed in §29.521(a), distributed along the length of the bag over three-quarters of its projected area.
+\(2\) The vertical loads prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.521   Float landing conditions.|§29.521]](a), distributed along the length of the bag over three-quarters of its projected area.

-\(b\) *Rigid floats.* Each rigid float must be able to withstand the vertical, horizontal, and side loads prescribed in §29.521.
+\(b\) *Rigid floats.* Each rigid float must be able to withstand the vertical, horizontal, and side loads prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.521   Float landing conditions.|§29.521]].
 An appropriate load distribution under critical conditions must be used.

 ### §29.755   Hull buoyancy.